Ring Raiders: Battle Blasters

 A pair of accessories, these toys consisted of a soundbox shaped like a flight stick that was worn around the wrist.
 It had three sound effects (jet engine, cannon and missile launch), each triggered by a separate button.

 Two versions were produced, one Ring Raiders and one Skull Squadron.
 Both were virtually identical, save for the color scheme.
 The Skull Squadron version played a "revving" sound when it was started up, but apart from this it was identical to its Ring Raiders counterpart.

 Action Packs

 Released at the end of the line, these are probably the rarest items in the Ring Raiders line.
 These packs consisted of eight aircraft, four from each side.
 The aircraft were a mixture of previously released molds and new ones that had not yet been featured, and all had new color schemes.

 Featured aircraft

-The Ring Raiders toy line featured an array of aircraft dating from World War II to the present day, including the then-"Futuristic" designs.
-With the exception of the fictional Nightingale helicopter, Airborne aircraft carriers and both Monogram and Testors versions of the F-19 Stealth Fighter model kits, all were based on real aircraft.
+The Ring Raiders toyline featured an array of aircraft dating from World War II to the present day, including the then-"Futuristic" designs.
+With the exception of the fictional Nightingale helicopter, airborne aircraft carriers and both Monogram and Testors versions of the F-19 Stealth Fighter model kits, all were based on real aircraft.
 Almost all of the designs featured were Western (specifically American) aircraft.

-Real-life aircraft in the toy line include:
+Real-life aircraft in the toyline include: